From the KnowledgeBase

 SciQuest will remain active.
 So, be sure to close your browser.
 If you

 log out of Concur or SciQuest then they are no longer active, as

 desired.
 If you get unexpected behavior after timing out or logging

 out of Concur or SciQuest, close the browser.

 No, You can set your own computer as a "trusted" computer.
 If you use an "untrusted" computer, for example, a public computer, you will be asked to answer one security question.

-What if I have forgotten my password after setting
+What if I have forgotten my password after setting my ESP?